Hello! I'm Sharon Ann Holgate and I'm a Freelance Science Writer and

 with researchers for the Myrovlytis Trust,

-and enjoyed many live science slots on Bill Buckley's afternoon show on
+and enjoyed many live science slots on Bill Buckley's afternoon

-travel to telescopes, and from sunspots to sport for the lazy.
+travel to sport for the lazy.

-University just imagining doing exercise can help make our muscles
+exercise can help make our muscles

 stronger?
 So no excuses that you haven't got time to go to the gym!